fiodarsazanavets/fiodarsazanavets/README.md

 If you’re interested in **.NET architecture, Aspire, distributed systems, applied AI, technical education, or consulting-oriented engineering assets**, you’re in the right place.

 ---

-## Optional pinned repositories suggestion

-If you want your GitHub profile to communicate a sharper expert positioning, I’d recommend pinning repositories like these:

-1. `aspire-13-examples`
-2. `SignalR-on-.NET-6---the-complete-guide`
-3. `Dotnet-CSharp-SOLID-demo`
-4. `ef-core-10-modeling-concepts`
-5. `mlnet-project-samples`
-6. your strongest upcoming repo for **agentic systems / production templates**

----